kemitchell/levelup-examples/Simple-Index.md

 Each post will also have an author and an ISO-8601 (YYYY-MM-DD) date.
 We will want to be able to query our data store for:

-1. The content of any post.
+1. The complete content of any post, to display post pages.

-2. A list of posts by any author.
+2. A list of posts by any author, with complete text, to list on author index pages.

-3. An arbitrary number of posts in date order, oldest-first or newest-first.
+3. An arbitrary number of posts in date order, oldest-first or newest-first, for an archive view.
+Title, date, author, and a way to link to the full text suffice.

 In relational-database terms, we want to index our posts by author and date.